fs-fakereal/fakereal/README.md

 A .flaskenv is required to be accessible in the root directory to run the server.

-Either use the provided .flaskenv, or provide the required environment variables for (A template has been provided for convenience within the root directory):
+Either use the provided .flaskenv, or provide the required environment variables for the following (note: a template has been provided for convenience within the root directory):
 - PostgresSQL
 - News API
 - GenAI API